 - For mental health cases, where exceptionally expensive cases tend to be associated with long lengths of stay, hospitals are paid \$450 for each day that exceeds the DRG Long Stay Threshold, which is 19 days.
-This per-diem amount is called the DRG day outlier amount. - For all other cases, hospitals receive "DRG cost outlier payments" for stays where the estimated loss, or the difference between the hospital's estimated cost (charges for that stay times the hospital-specific inpatient cost-to-charge ratio) and the DRG base payment, exceeds \$30,000, the DRG Outlier Threshold.
+This per-diem amount is called the DRG day outlier amount. - For all other cases, hospitals receive "DRG cost outlier payments" for stays where the estimated loss, or the difference between the hospital's estimated cost (charges for that stay times the hospital-specific inpatient cost-to-charge ratio) and the DRG base payment, exceeds \$32,800, the DRG Outlier Threshold.
 The hospital's DRG cost outlier payment equals the hospital's estimated loss minus the DRG Outlier Threshold, times the marginal cost percentage.
 The cost outlier payment policy is patterned after Medicare's cost outlier policy.

-11. What changes were made to disproportionate-share hospital (DSH) payments, upper payment limit (UPL) payments, medical education payments and payments for capital?
+10. What changes were made to disproportionate-share hospital (DSH) payments, upper payment limit (UPL) payments, medical education payments and payments for capital?

 The DRG-based payment method is a separate topic from DSH and UPL payment policy.
-We note, however, that the current UPL formula means that some hospitals that see a decrease in claim payments under DRGs may see an offsetting increase in UPL payments, and vice versa.
+We note, however, that the current UPL formula means that some hospitals may see changes up or down in UPL payments that reflect changes in DRG payments received.
 Payments for medical education, which were previously included in the per diem claim payment, are made on the claim, as a flat amount per stay.